ValeriaGamez/lab5_ee250/README.md

 It is important to plot the error bars because they tell an estimated error to give a sense of how accurate the data is.

 Answer 9:
+There were a lot of fluctuationts in signal strenght as I moved through the different location.
+It varied from how far off I was off the wifi, walls, furniture between the device.

+Answer 10:
+I notice that as the message size increases, the delay also increases.
+Unlike part 1, this part focuses on delay measuremetns, how much time it takes for the server to respond to a message.
+It is another way of measuring network performance.
+The differences may be caused becaues of the wifi signal strength, interference, etc.